luoyuwen31/Data-Analysis-Covid-Mortality/README.md

 -	Positive Test (Antibody, Antigen, PeopleAntibody, PeopleAntigen, Viral)<br>
 -	Recovered<br>
 -	Total Test (EncountersViral, EncountersViralIncrease, Results, ResultsIncrease, Antibody, Antigen, PeopleAntibody, PeopleAntigen, PeopleViral, PeopleViralIncrease, Viral, ViralIncrease)<br>

+## Problem of Interest
+In this project, we aim to select influencial factors of Covid 19 death.

 ## Methodology
 There are two types of predictors in the project, numerical predictor 'deathIncrease' and categorical predictor 'variable death direction'.<br>